microsoft/DeepGNN/docs/torch/ray_usage_advanced.rst

 ***********************************************

 In this guide we build on top of the Ray Usage example this time including Ray Data usage.
+The following code block is from `node_class example <https://github.com/microsoft/DeepGNN/blob/main/docs/torch/node_class.rst>`_, see this example for more details.

 Cora Dataset
 ============